OnkelTem/anki-dm-countries/README.md

 provided in 3 languages: **English** (default), **Russian** (ru) and **Croatian** (hr, not finished).

-If you're studying the original deck already, it should be safe to upgrade: notes in the "Maps and Flags" deck has the same IDs as in the original deck.

 ## Download

 - **Maps and Flags v0.1**: